VictorAung/Ourly/README.md

 # Ourly
 A simple timekeeping app to log hours.

-Created for the Northwestern Dance Marathon Tech Challenge -2019.
+Created for the Northwestern Dance Marathon Tech Challenge 2019.

 Made for Android and iOS using React Native.

+See the Tech Challenge page [here!](https://github.com/garrettmatsuda/NUDM_Tech_Challenge)

 ### Problem Statement
 Due to new regulations in the nonprofit industry CIS of Chicago’s employees must track their hours accurately.